Heliodisplay

 The Heliodisplay is an air-based display that uses water condensed from the air already present in the operating environment.
-The system, developed by IO2 Technology in 2001, uses a projection unit focused onto multiple layers of air and micron-sized atomized particles in mid-air, resulting in a two-dimensional display with no visible projection surface.
+The system, developed by IO2 Technology in 2001, uses a projection unit focused onto multiple layers of air and micron-sized atomized particles in midair, resulting in a two-dimensional display with no visible projection surface.
 This is similar in principle to the cinematic technique of rear projection.
 As dark areas of the image may appear invisible, the image may be more realistic than on a projection screen, although it is not volumetric.
 The system may be viewed from both front and back when combined with two light sources, but an oblique viewing angle of ±30 degrees may be required for various configurations due to the rear-projection requirement.

 The Heliodisplay can operate as a free-space touchscreen, with the "i" models containing an embedded processor to detect touches without the IR laser grid that previous models required.
 Beginning with the original 2001 prototype, the Heliodisplay could be used as a pointing device if the supplied software was installed.
-Smaller Heliodisplay models weigh 4 kg and are about the size of a lunchbox (30 × 30 × 12 cm) similar to the 2002 version.
-Larger systems capable of image diagonals up to 2.3 m also have the same footprint.

 The air-based system is formed by a series of metal plates, and the original Heliodisplay could run for several hours, although newer models can operate continuously.
-The 2008 models of Heliodisplays use 80 ml to 120 ml of water per hour (most used for cooling), depending on screen size and user settings, although the medium is primarily air.
+The 2008 models of Heliodisplays use 80 ml to 120 ml of water per hour (mostly used for cooling), depending on screen size and user settings, although the medium is primarily air.
 The Heliodisplay works predominantly by drawing in the surrounding air (such as in museum environments), where there is a negligible effect on the surrounding space.

 The Heliodisplay was invented by Chad Dyner, who built it as a five-inch interactive prototype in 2000–2001 before patenting the free-space display technology.
 The original system used a CMOS camera and an IR laser to track the position of a finger in mid-air and update the projected image to enable the first co-located display with mid-air control interface.
 IO2 Technology commercialized the original versions and made improvements over the years in developing the product line.
 The Heliodisplay is sold directly worldwide by IO2 Technology, which has offices in the Bay Area of Northern California.

 Models

 M1

 The original M1 units produced by IO2 were advanced prototypes and proof-of-concept.
 Showcased in 2003, these are the first Heliodisplays developed by the IO2 Technology.
 They have all the above properties, but they have less fidelity than the future systems, although they adopted various ion-discharge plates.
-This first generation Heliodisplay supported a 22” image and utilized an IR light source and an IR camera to track the position of a finger for cursor controlling the images.
+This first-generation Heliodisplay supported a 22” image and utilized an IR light source and an IR camera to track the position of a finger for controlling the cursor within the image.